simon-quach/cse15l-lab-reports/week-1-lab-report.md

 lecture1
 ```

-It shows the files and directories in the "/" directory. **Not an error.**
+Since no argument is given, it automatically shows the files and directories in the "./" directory, or the working directory. **Not an error.**

 ### With Directory
 Command: